 4. Leases of Immovable Property

-The lease which requires registration are mentioned below:-
+The lease which requires registration is mentioned below:

 - if it is yearly.